mllrr96/Medusa-Admin-Flutter/README.md

 ```
 flutter run
 ```
-- or to build apk
+- or to build ipa
 ```
 flutter build ipa
 ```